nltp-ashes/Nanosuit/README.md

 Vaporization :
 - When the player (or an NPC) dies wearing the suit, they will be vaporized, leaving no body behind
+- When the player enters combat with an NPC, and then tries to escape the fight, they will be vaporized
 - When NPCs get vaporized alive, they enter a special animation

 ---